projen/projen/docs/python.md

-Every Python project must have a component for managing/installing dependencies, a component for managing the Python virtual environment, and if it is a library, a component for managing packaging the library.
+Every Python project must have a component for managing/installing dependencies, a component for managing the Python virtual environment, and if it is a library, a component for packaging the library.
 Some components satisfy multiple requirements.
 See the list below:

 - pip: dependency manager